w-winter/eurorack/stages/README.md

 Mutable Instruments Stages multi-mode firmware
 ==============================================

-This is a unofficial non-supported firmware for Mutable Instruments Stages.
+This is a unofficial firmware for Mutable Instruments Stages.
 It started as a modification to let you enter and exit the "ouroboros" mode (the **harmonic oscillator** easter egg) at runtime, while the module is powered on.
-Then, it evolved adding the ability to enable **slower free-running LFOs** and a completely alternative mode that transforms the module into a **six identical DAHDSR envelope generators**.
+Then, it evolved adding the ability to sequence harmonic ratios, enable slower free-running LFOs and providing a completely alternative mode that transforms the module into a **six identical DAHDSR envelope generators**.

 ⚠️ **Warning:** This firmware has **not** been tested on multiple [chained][1] modules.
 It could behave strangely if chained.
 Obviously I'm not responsible for any issue you might encounter.